 Millbrook is a very small village located in the state of New York.
-With a population of 1,425 people and two constituent neighborhoods, Millbrook is the 653rd largest community in New York.
+With a population of 1,406 people and two constituent neighborhoods, Millbrook is the 653rd largest community in New York.
 Millbrook has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Millbrook is a somewhat ethnically-diverse village.
 The people who call Millbrook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millbrook residents report their race to be White, followed by Asian.
-Important ancestries of people in Millbrook include Italian, English, German, and Polish.
+Important ancestries of people in Millbrook include Irish, Italian, English, German, and Scottish.

 The most common language spoken in Millbrook is English.
-Other important languages spoken here include Italian and Chinese.
+Other important languages spoken here include Spanish and Polish.